Full & Partial Dentures – Corpus Christi, TX

 When patients experience advanced tooth loss, the result can be devastating to oral and overall health and the patient’s confidence.
 Luckily for Corpus Christi dental patients of Sarah Pitarra, DDS, we offer a wide range of tooth replacement solutions to renew oral health and function, and maybe most importantly, improve the patient’s confidence to smile in every personal and professional situation.
-For those patients who have experienced more advanced tooth loss, a full or partial denture may be the best option, and for those interested in a little more stability, we offer dental implant supported dentures.
-If you want to learn more about your restoration options, contact our Corpus Christi dentist and team to schedule a tooth replacement consultation today.
+For those patients who have experienced more advanced tooth loss, a full or partial denture may be the best option, and for those interested in a little more stability, we offer dental implant-supported dentures.
+If you want to learn more about your restoration options, contact our and team to schedule a tooth replacement consultation to discuss full and partial dentures in our Corpus Christi, TX dental office today.
 We look forward to helping you restore your full, healthy smile.

 The Denture Process